-If the best interests of university can be served by removing parts from an item of equipment before a transfer to Surplus Property for scrap sales, transfer, or auction, the unit administrator may approve an item to be cannibalized with the understanding that the item is being dismantled for parts to be used to construct or repair other equipment.
+If the best interests of the university can be served by removing parts from an item of equipment before a transfer to Surplus Property for scrap sales, transfer, or auction, the unit administrator may approve an item to be cannibalized with the understanding that the item is being dismantled for parts to be used to construct or repair other equipment.
 The actual cannibalization of equipment purchased on federal or private funds must not occur until approved by the property manager or designee has been obtained for items.
-The residual pieces of equipment must be transferred to Surplus Property if the department has no further use for them.
+The residual pieces of equipment must be transferred to Surplus Property if the department has no further use.
 The unit administrator must have a CCART document prepared for transfer of unneeded equipment to Surplus Property.

 2. Salvaged or Scrapped Equipment